-- The residency combines didactic work with clinical work, to encourage the development of advanced levels of clinical reasoning.
-The residency is designed to develop pediatric specialists who are able to be effective with a diverse population of children and their families.
+- The fellowship combines didactic work with clinical work, to encourage the development of advanced levels of clinical reasoning.
+The fellowship is designed to develop pediatric specialists who are able to be effective with a diverse population of children and their families.

 - Clinical work hours are primarily in the Cincinnati Children's outpatient setting.